 Guidelines for Project Submission

 Each project must have a sponsoring group or organization which will be responsible for project design, financial estimates, and implementation.
-Project sponsors should seek the endorsement of a relevant town board or committee whenever possible.
+Project sponsors should seek the endorsement of a relevant town board or committee.

 Each project request must be submitted to the Community Preservation Committee using the Funding Request Form as a cover sheet.
 Email submissions are acceptable as long as the time and date on the email meet the stated deadline.